syncfusion-content/flutter-docs/Flutter/Licensing/overview.md

 Register the license key in the **main method** of your example and import the ‘syncfusion_flutter_core/core.dart' library.

+>**Note**: If you are using Syncfusion controls prior to version 18.3.0.x, please follow these following steps to register your license key.

 {% tabs %}
 {% highlight Dart %}